Frisk202020/gameHub/README.md

 The easiest way is to download the *release* package.
 You can also download the source code and compile everything using the tools listed before.

+## About game's development

+These games were developped as I was learning (on my own) web development.
+As such, the creation process and quality of each entry varies.
+Here's a timeline of each game's development process :

+- lost-in-the-void : finished in december 2024 (first real js project), took ~1 month
+- naval : february 2025, took ~1 week
+- celestopia : september 2025 (discovered typescript, largest project so far), took ~2 months and updates to make it online are still planned

+The server was built with celestopia, then other projects were appended to it.
+Server's Log API was developped in a few days before the first release.

 ## How to contribute

 If you want to contribute, please make a seperate branch and create an issue explaining the purpose of your contribution.
 In any case, any merge request to a branch owned by myself will be reveiwed first.